ajschumacher/learn_with_data/README.md

  * streaming mean, exponential forgetting mean (see [image](streaming_mean.png)) (in https://youtu.be/PnHCvfgC_ZA)

+ * really short summaries of learning algos?
+     * lin reg is fancy means
+     * decision trees are 20 questions

 Organizational idea:
  * What question do I have?
  * What data do I need?